About our Club

 BPW International works for global gender equality in power and decision-making through our advocacy and UN participation.
 BPW develops the business, professional and leadership potential of women through its advocacy, mentoring, networking, skill building and economic empowerment programs and projects around the world.

-BPW Adelaide holds regular events open to non-members, with expert speakers on topics relevant to modern working women.
+BPW Adelaide holds events open to non-members, with expert speakers on topics relevant to modern working women.
 We focus on the personal and professional development of our members and on advocating for changes that improve opportunities for women to engage in work and in business and to take up leadership roles.

 Meeting Date and Place